 Orgain’s bar is also tied for the best organic bar, I swear I didn’t plan this or notice this until now.
 It has a mixture of brown rice and pea protein.

 There’s a few notable things about this bar, which is that it’s very low in calories, and is one of the few to be sweetened with a sugar alcohol (erythritol).
+Not everyone likes the taste of sugar alcohols, so be aware of that.

 Here are the highlights: